 Option 1 - Short Form: If after reading the "Notice of Complaint Example" you feel you can effectively provide the court with all the information it needs without assistance, please prepare the documents and email them to email@example.com.
 In the email, please note if you feel you would like a student to serve as counsel on your behalf.

 An example of the proper format can be found here:

-  In addition, you can provide the court with a brief with the facts of the case form your perspective or facts you think are relevant.
+In addition, you can provide the court with brief facts of the case from your perspective or facts you think are relevant.

 If you need emergency action and want the court to stop something specific from happening before a hearing can be scheduled, please also send an Injunction Request.

 Option 2 - Long Form: If after reading the "Notice of Complaint Example" you feel you will need assistance, please complete the form below and submit the form.
 A Public Counselor from the Public Counsels Office will prepare the document for you if need be.
 If you have any problems completing the form or have questions, feel free to email firstname.lastname@example.org

 Note: There are seven sections to this form, each with their own instructions.

 In some cases time may be short or a pending decision by another part of Student Government may have a negative effect on you or the organization.
 In these cases the Supreme Court is empowered to stop these pending actions.

 Often times this applies to Election Board Orders and other kinds of sanctions.
 You can request the court stop anything that you think will harm you, the organization, the student body or your pending case.